Minimum inhibitory concentration: Etest

 Etest.
 After the required incubation period, when an even lawn of growth is distinctly visible, the MIC value is read where the pointed end of the inhibition ellipse intersects the side of the strip.

 Etests can be used as an alternative method to determine the minimum inhibitory concentrations of a wide range of antimicrobial agents against different organisms.
 They have been widely used in microbiology laboratories around the world.
 Manufactured by bioMérieux, Etests are a ready-to-use, non-porous plastic reagent strip with a predefined gradient of antibiotic, covering a continuous concentration range.

 MBC testing

 While the MIC is the lowest concentration of an antibacterial or antifungal agent necessary to inhibit visible growth, the minimum bactericidal concentration (MBC) is the minimum concentration of an antibacterial agent that results in bacterial death.
 It is defined by the inability to re-culture bacteria, and the closer the MIC is to the MBC, the more bactericidal the compound.

 MIC is used clinically over MBC because MIC is more easily determined.
 In addition, drug effectiveness is generally similar when taken at both MIC and MBC concentrations because the host immune system can expel the pathogen when bacterial proliferation is at a standstill.
-When the MBC is much higher than the MIC, drug toxicity makes taking the MBC of the drug detrimental to patient.
+When the MBC is much higher than the MIC, drug toxicity makes taking the MBC of the drug detrimental to patients.
 Antimicrobial toxicity can come in many forms, such as immune hypersensitivity and off-target toxicity.